rssh/dotty-cps-async/docs/AutomaticColoring.rst

   }

-Assume IO is some pure effect monad, which holds a computation function that will be evaluated each time we need to get value from the monad. ``Counter.increment()`` is an IO action:
+Assume IO is some pure effect monad, which holds a computation function that will be evaluated each time we need to get a value from the monad. ``Counter.increment()`` is an IO action:

 .. code-block:: scala